software-mansion/react-native-screens/createNativeStackNavigator/README.md

 #### `gestureEnabled` (iOS only)

 Whether you can use gestures to dismiss this screen.
-Defaults to `true`,
+Defaults to `true`.

 #### `headerBackTitle`